broadinstitute/ABC-Enhancer-Gene-Prediction/docs/developers/testing.rst

 #.
 Move your input files into `tests/resources`
 #.
 Add a new line indicating with the biosample name and input files references (BAM, Hi-C, ...)

 	a.
-Try to limit the biosample to only 1 chromosome (e.g chr22)
+Try to limit the biosample to only 1 chromosome (e.g chr22).
+You'll need to provide an alt_TSS and alt_genes file with lines only for that chromosome.
 #.
 Put the expected results under `tests/expected_output/generic/{biosample_name}`

 When you run `pytest`, the test suite will automatically pick up your new biosample